 Airport lounges are no longer just for first and business class travellers.
 That's right, nowadays even if you are flying economy and have absolutely no airline loyalty, you can pay to enter a new style of pay-per-use lounges.

-PAY-IN LOUNGES are first class lounges that are open to ALL travellers - for a relatively small fee.
-In May 2010 I visited the Plaza Premium Lounges in the Toronto airport (see my blog entry) and I have to say that if you have a layover, a cancelled flight or an early morning check-in and don't have time for breakfast before you leave for the airport, there is good value to be found in some of these lounges.
+PAY-PER-USE LOUNGES are first class lounges that are open to ALL travellers regardless of airline flown - for a relatively small fee.
+In May 2010, I visited the Plaza Premium Lounges in the Toronto airport (see my blog entry) and I have to say that if you have a layover, a cancelled flight or an early morning check-in or don't have time for breakfast before you leave for the airport, there is good value to be found in some of these lounges.
 Read more about airport lounge access for non-elite travellers.

 AIRLINE LOUNGES are first class lounges that have more restrictions for entry.
 To access these lounges, you must have a first or business class ticket with the airline (or a partner airline) that operates the lounge.
 Depending on the airline or alliance program, economy ticket holders may be able to purchase a day pass - this is more common in the North American airport lounges.

 Find out more about airport lounge access for economy class travellers:

 While all lounges are different, some features that you can expect are: